derailed/ziya/README.txt

   This will copy the necessary themes and flash files to run ZiYa in your application public/charts directory.

+  > ziyafy --help - for all available options.

 == SYNOPSIS:

-  This new gem version requires a client update to flash 9.0 and possibly you will need to get a new license from XML/SWF >= 5.0 ( $45.0 for your domain ), if you want to use advanced features suck as links and live updates.
-Also some api's have changed.
+  This gem version requires a client update to flash 9.0 and possibly you will need to get a new license from XML/SWF >= 5.0, if you want to use advanced features suck as links and live updates.
-  I will try to push a new sample application and more docs in the next few weeks.
-  So make sure you try this out first in a non production environment and report bugs or side effects.
-I'll do my best to keep up with the demand.
-If anyone would like to give me a hand with a tutorial app or improving the docs, I am all hears...

-  When using within a rails application you will need to create a ziya.rb file in your config/initializers directory ( Rails 2.0 ).

-  NOTE: For rails version < 2.0, you can add the following code in your config/enviroment.rb directly.
+== Creating a ZiYa chart in a rails application

+  1 - Edit your environment.rb and add

+    environment.rb

+    config.gem 'derailed-ziya', '~> 2.1.0

+  2 - Create a ziya.rb file under config/initializers

       ziya.rb:

         # Pull in the ZiYa gem framework
-    gem "ziya", ">= 2.0.0"
-    require 'ziya'
+        require 'derailed-ziya'

         # Initializes the ZiYa Framework
         Ziya.initialize(
           :logger     => RAILS_DEFAULT_LOGGER,
-      :helpers_dir => File.join( File.dirname(__FILE__), %w[.. .. app helpers ziya] ),
           :themes_dir => File.join( File.dirname(__FILE__), %w[.. .. public charts themes])
         )

        This will initialize the gem.
 You can log the output to stdout using the ZiYa bundled logger or specify a file ie File.join( File.dirname(__FILE__), %w[.. log ziya.log].
 If you choose to use the ZiYa logger, you can specify the :log_level option to either :warn :info :debug or :error.
-   You will need to indicate your themes directory typically located under public/charts/themes or any location you'll choose.
-Lastly you can specify a custom helper directory :helpers_dir, so you can use helper methods within your ZiYa stylesheets.
+       You will need to specify your themes directory typically located under public/charts/themes or any location you'll choose.

-   NOTE: You must create the app/helpers/ziya and public/chart/themes directory in your application.

-== Creating a chart
+   3 - Create a chart controller

-   * blee_controller.rb
+      blee_controller.rb:

        class BleeController < ApplicationController
+        helper Ziya::HtmlHelpers::Charts
-       helper Ziya::Helper
+        helper Ziya::YamlHelpers::Charts

         # Callback from the flash movie to get the chart's data
         def load_chart
           # Create a bar chart with 2 series composed of 3 data points each.
           # Chart will be rendered using the default look and feel
           chart = Ziya::Charts::Bar.new
           chart.add( :axis_category_text, %w[2006 2007 2008] )
           chart.add( :series, "Dogs", [10,20,30] )
           chart.add( :series, "Cats", [5,15,25] )
           respond_to do |fmt|
             fmt.xml => { render :xml => chart.to_xml }
           end
        end

-   * blee/index.html.erb
+   4 - Create a view

+      blee/index.html.erb:

-     Defines the necessary tag to embed a flash movie in your html page.
+        # Defines the necessary tag to embed a flash movie in your html page.
-     This will callback to your controller to fetch the necessary xml.
+        # This will callback to your controller to fetch the necessary xml.
-     <%= ziya_chart load_chart_url, :size => "300x200" -%>
+        <%= ziya_chart load_chart_url -%>

-   * config/routes.rb
+   5 - Create a named route

+      config/routes.rb:

-     Creates a named route for the chart. map.load_chart '/blee/load_chart', :controller => 'blee', :action => 'load_chart'
+       map.load_chart '/blee/load_chart', :controller => 'blee', :action => 'load_chart'

 == Creating a gauge